Live Broadcast

 Gabitril 5 mg Film-Coated Tablets

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, ask your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• This medicine has been prescribed for you.
-Do not pass it on to others even if their symptoms are the same.
-It may harm them.
+• This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, talk to your doctor or pharmacist.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 1. What is Gabitril and what is it used for

-2. Before Taking Gabitril
+2. Before taking Gabitril

 Do not take Gabitril:

-• If you have a severe liver disease.
+• If you have severe liver disease.

-• In combination with herbal preparations containing St. John's Wort (Hypericum perforatum).See “Use of other medications”.
+• In combination with herbal preparations containing St. John's Wort (Hypericum perforatum).
+See “Using other medicines”.

-• If you are under 12 years old.
+• If you are under 12 years of age.

-• If you have generalized epilepsy, as you may experience a worsening of absence seizures (short periods of clouding of consciousness).
+• If you have generalized epilepsy, as you may experience worsening of absences (short periods of clouding of consciousness).

-• If you have mild or moderate liver problems, your doctor should adjust the indicated dose of Gabitril.
+• If you have mild or moderate liver problems, your doctor should adjust the dose of Gabitril.

 If you experience (or have experienced) any of these symptoms, please inform your doctor.